wroberts/pygermanet/README.rst

 files into a sqlite database; I haven't tested this code myself, and the GermaNet database has changed over the years since GermaNLTK was written.
-This ``mongo_import.py`` script included in this library does much the same thing, and could easily be adapted to use sqlite as a backend instead of MongoDB.
+This ``mongo_import.py`` script included in this library does much the same thing, and could easily be adapted to use sqlite as a back end instead of MongoDB.